donghekang/velox/substrait_consumer/README.txt

     1.2 Filter only support int and double
     1.3 filter must be conjunctive
     1.4 each filter must be a scalar function
+    1.5 not support boolean

 2. ProjectRel:
-    2.1 it first removes all fields and then produces new fields
+    2.1 it first removes all fields and then produces new fields 2.2 not support binary, should use string/varchar